 I find that I have been able to group potential applicants into 4 groups or categories that may experience E-2 visa refusals or complications.
 It is noteworthy that there is no right of appeal against the denial of an E-2 visa application that has been submitted to the US consulate or embassy; this results in a waste of money and time, especially when you take into consideration the fact that the minimum investment for the E-2 visa is between $60,000 and $200,000, depending on the type of business.

-I realized a lot of UK Citizens continue to make mistakes when applying for the E-2 visa, without seeking proper advice.
+I realized a lot of UK Citizens continue to make mistakes when applying for the E-2 visa without seeking proper advice.

 I set below my description of the 4 groups of applicants that I have identified that potentially make mistakes with their E-2 Visa applications.

 The difficulty they face is limited funds, as a result of which they try to do the applications themselves to save money.
-The group often feels that getting a consultation with a lawyer or getting a lawyer to review their application package before submission will be more cost-effective.
+The group often feels that getting a consultation with a lawyer or getting a lawyer to review their application package before submission will be more costly.
 Some even feel that the lawyer is simply completing forms and putting their documents together.

 Group 2: Smart Professionals: This group of applicants is well-educated and articulated.
 They are usually from the professional world such as Architects, Medical Doctors, Engineers, and even non-US lawyers.
 They are usually confident they can interpret the law.
 Many would have carried out a lot of internet research before approaching a lawyer.